roberthaugen/next-js-e-commerce/README.md

 # Sanity.io and Next.js Ecommerce Starter

+we are live.

+Notes for install:
+* Install vercel cli
+* Init vercel cli with "vercel"
+* Auth your account
+* You are good to go.
+* This is just a test for Git

 This is an e-commerce *starter* that features a studio with a simple Next.js frontend.

 This starter uses the [Next.js toolkit for Sanity.io](https://github.com/sanity-io/next-sanity).